dariorlual/rPACI/README.md

 # rPACI

   This Github repository is devoted to the development of the R package "rPACI" (R Placido Analysis of Corneal Irregularity).
+See [the CRAN repository](https://cran.r-project.org/web/packages/rPACI/index.html).

   ## Contributors
   The contributors/developers of this project are: